 Nesta Sparks is a new series of informal learning sessions we are running to share our practical knowledge around different ways to innovate.

-Nesta Sparks is open to all who are interested in hearing about our approaches and experiences of innovating, and we look forward to seeing you there.
+Nesta Sparks is open to all who are interested in hearing about our approaches and experiences of innovating.